 Can a Chapter 13 Bankruptcy STOP a pending Foreclosure or scheduled Sheriff Sale?

 The electronic filing of the bankruptcy petition triggers the Automatic Stay under §362 of the Bankruptcy Code.
 The Automatic Stay one of the most important provisions of the Federal Bankruptcy Code.

 The Automatic Stay immediately stops all foreclosure and Sheriff Sale proceedings.

 The Chapter 13 plan allows an individual to repay mortgage arrears over an extended period of time.
 The mortgage arrears are essentially pro-rated over a 3 to 5 year period at no interest.
 In theory, a Chapter 13 plan should make a delinquent homeowner 100% current on their mortgage by the end of the plan term.

 A savvy Chapter 13 plan can lower car payments; control taxes and eliminate second mortgages and/or credit card debt.
 Most Chapter 13 plans use these tools in order to “save” the debtor’s residence.
 It is certainly beneficial to have experienced, aggressive representation at the onset of a Chapter 13 plan to increase your chances of success and Court confirmation/approval.

-How Do I File For A Chapter 13 Bankruptcy?
+How do I file for Chapter 13 Bankruptcy?

 Filing for bankruptcy can be complex, as there are several rules and procedures involved.
 Contact Foster Law Offices today for your free, personalized consultation.

-``Thank You so much for getting me through this Chapter 13 procedure.
-You can't imagine how much I appreciated you knowledge, advice., expertise, and efficiency.
-You truely are Mr Debt-Buster!
-Trust me, I am so impressed with your capabilities & effectiveness that I will definitely recommend you to anyone I can!``
+Thank You so much for getting me through this Chapter 13 procedure.
+You can’t imagine how much I appreciated your knowledge, advice, expertise, and efficiency.
+You truly are Mr Debt-Buster!
+Trust me, I am so impressed with your capabilities & effectiveness that I will definitely recommend you to anyone I can!